 McKinsey says that “Full Funnel” marketing is the new must have for CMO is but is it really?
 Will it work?

-Let’s set the scene: Marketing activity is divided into one of two camps at the moment – Brand Marketing or Performance Marketing – above the line and below the line to use the old terms.
-Full funnel marketing essentially says that the funnel starts with the brand marketing and goes all the way through to sale via the performance marketing.
-To be effective at full funnel marketing an organisation requires a unified set of KPI’s across both areas and collaboration across the teams in order to “activate” customers at all points in funnel.
+We divide marketing activity into one of two camps at the moment – Brand Marketing or Performance Marketing.
+This is above the line and below the line to use the old terms.
+Full funnel marketing starts with the brand marketing and goes all the way through to sale via the performance marketing.
+Organisations that want to be effective at full funnel marketing require a unified set of KPIs across both areas.
+It also requires collaboration across the teams in order to “activate” customers at all points in the funnel.

-Whilst we agree that you need to market all the way through the funnel, (if for no other reason than you get to more of the market than the 3% ready to buy right now), doing this doesn’t connect the journey for the buyer, and it doesn’t necessarily change a whole lot of what marketeers are already doing.
+Whilst we agree you need to market all the way through the funnel, (if for no other reason than you get to more of the market than the 3% ready to buy right now), doing this doesn’t connect the journey for the buyer, and it doesn’t change a lot of what marketeers are already doing.

-Simply put, it’s because the funnel steps do not match the buyer’s actual journey steps meaning that you are missing out on vital engagement moments and you are out of synch with their actual buying needs.
+Simply put, it’s because the funnel steps do not match the buyer’s actual journey steps, meaning that you are missing out on vital engagement moments and you are out of synch with their actual buying needs.

-Our evidence from auditing multiple companies content against a buyer journey is that there is almost always a big gap in the middle of the buyer journey.
+Our evidence from auditing multiple companies’ content against a buyer journey is that there is almost always an enormous gap in the middle of the buyer journey.
 This gap makes full funnel marketing impossible.
-To do this successfully you must have the content that will support every step of the buyer’s journey but also this content has to be connected so that the buyer can follow the route to purchase.
+To do this successfully, you must have the content that will support every step of the buyer’s journey, but also this content has to be connected so that the buyer can follow the route to purchase.

 Brand marketing fits at the early stages of the buyer journey.
 And it is at this stage that we can create emotional attachment and loyalty by linking to the customer’s needs and not our products.
-By connecting the brand content with a buyer journey map which is activated by the performance content, you can provide direct measurement for it.
+By connecting the brand content with a buyer journey map which is activated by the performance content, you can provide a direct measurement for it.
 Buyer journey mapping can prove that the brand loyalty affects the conversion rate and why you need the brand marketing budget.

 The first step is to undertake a content audit.
 This will help you understand if you are supporting your buyer through their full decision-making process or if you are losing them to the competition at a crucial moment.

 Contact Us to find out more.